Square Functions for Ritt Operators in $L^1$: Introduction

-Results in $L^1$ turned out to be more elusive.
-Bellow and Calderon \cite{BC} showed that for $\tau_{\mu}$, the maximal function $Mf$ is weak (1,1) for centered measures $\mu$ with finite second moment.
-Such measures have bounded angular ratio.
-Losert \cite{Losert1,Losert2} constructed measures $\mu$ without bounded angular ratio for which pointwise convergence of $\tau^n_{\mu}$ failed.
-Wedrychowicz \cite{Chris} gave conditions for $Mf$ to be weak (1,1) for measures with bounded angular ratio but without a finite second moment.
+Bellow and Calderon \cite{BC} showed that the maximal function \\ $Mf=\sup_{n\ge 1} |\tau^n_{\mu}f|$ is weak (1,1) for centered measures $\mu$ with finite second moment.
+Such measures have the bounded angular property.
+Losert \cite{Losert1,Losert2} constructed measures $\mu$ without the bounded angular property, for which pointwise convergence of $\tau^n_{\mu}$ failed.
+Wedrychowicz \cite{Chris} gave conditions for $Mf$ to be weak (1,1) for measures with $\sigma(\tau_{\mu})\subset$ a Stolz region but without a finite second moment.